Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 These traders gauge market sentiment and investor psychology to anticipate future price movements.

-Sentiment traders believe that shifts in market sentiment can precede changes in asset prices, allowing them to position themselves ahead of market movements.
+Sentiment traders believe that shifts in market sentiment can precede changes in asset prices.
+This leads many sentiment traders to rely on price momentum as a guide for trading.

-They use momentum trading strategies based on their interpretation of prevailing sentiment indicators.
-Therefore, they might trade frequently in the short term or hold on to their positions longer.
+They may trade frequently in the short term or hold on to their positions for longer periods.

 4. Market Timing Trading

-Market timers attempt to predict the direction of broader market trends and cycles, timing their entry and exit points to capitalize on anticipated market movements.
+Market timers attempt to predict the direction of broader market trends and cycles to better time their entry and exit points.

-They may use technical analysis, economic indicators, and market breadth measures to assess market conditions and identify potential turning points.
+They use technical analysis, economic indicators, and market breadth measures to identify turning points in the market.

-Market timers may adopt bullish or bearish stances depending on their outlook for the economy and financial markets, adjusting their positions accordingly to align with their market timing forecasts.
+Market timers may adopt bullish or bearish stances depending on their outlook for the economy and financial markets.
+They adjust their positions based on changes to their market timing forecasts.

 What Is Day Trading?